lokeshteja/lokeshteja/README.md

 Data Scientist
 --------------

 Drawing from my diverse background in Data Science and Engineering, I bring a unique blend of analytical skills and industry knowledge to tackle complex challenges.
-My hands-on experience with machine learning, deep learning, and natural language processing, enhanced by projects like sentiment analysis and fault detection systems, underscores my ability to derive insights and drive innovation.
+My hands-on experience with machine learning, deep learning, time series forecasting and natural language processing, enhanced by projects like sentiment analysis and fault detection systems, underscores my ability to derive insights and drive innovation.
 My commitment to continuous learning, illustrated by a robust academic foundation and practical projects, positions me as a dynamic candidate eager to contribute to and grow with forward-thinking teams.

 * 🌍  I'm based in Chicago
 * ✉️  You can contact me at [lokeshteja477@gmail.com](mailto:lokeshteja477@gmail.com)